 (Originally posted here, with slight modifications)

-I had absolutely no idea what async
+I had absolutely no idea what async / await was and learning it was hard as:

 - There’s 27 minutes worth of text to read in the first two introductory articles by MSDN here and here, with many more articles referenced in them.